DavCam05/Brobot/README.md

 Run the bot.
 The console should log `Connected as [Application Name]:[Discord Discriminator]`

 ## Contributing to the Project
 Follow the Issue Layout if you want new features, otherwise you can fork the repo and add the features yourself.
-I will credit you in the project's wiki and in the bot's command'
+I will credit you in the project's wiki and in the bot's commands

 ## Supporting the Project
 To support the project you can: donate on Patreon or donate on [StreamElements Tip Page](https://streamelements.com/davcam0055/tip)

+# License
+The bot is under the MIT license.
+Check LICENSE
 # Documentation
 Check the [Project's Wiki](https://github.com/DavCam05/Brobot/wiki)